SuttonNet

 From SERP to website

-• Don't change the webpage title, unless the webpage content has changed drastically.
+Don't ever change the webpage's filename aka page title, unless the webpage content has changed drastically.
+It's vital for search engine indexing.

 Be visitor friendly

 Not every website visitor will become an instant customer.
-If you can't help them this time, try to give them a good site experience.
-Maybe they'll want your products later on, and remember how easy it was to use your website.
-They will almost certainly recall a bad experience!
+Even if you can't help them this time, give them a good site experience.
+They might bookmark your site for later on, or remember how well-informed & easy it was to use.
+They will certainly recall a bad experience!

 • How does each webpage appear at first sight?
 Inviting, overwhelming?
 Do blocks of information or graphics compete for attention?
-Are there long paragraphs?
-On a phone, these look terrible and are hard to read.
+On a phone, long paragraphs look terrible and are hard to read.

 • Deliver what the webpage promised in the SERP.
-Otherwise your visitor will leave annoyed because you wasted their time.
+Otherwise your visitor will leave annoyed; you wasted their time.

-• Does the menu help you more than your customers?
+• Does the menu help your customers?
 It can take a few tries to get this right.
 You can easily change menu names and re-arrange menus using Bizazz.

-• Alternate text for images helps visually impaired web users to access more of your website.
-Your photos' alt text should be informative, and sound natural when it is read aloud.
+• Alternate text for images helps visually impaired web users to access your website.
+Your photos' alt text should be informative and sound natural when read aloud.